asharirfan/local-wpcli/ReadMe.md

 👉 *Note: You can find `Socket` in the `DATABASE` tab of the website in Local by Flywheel's desktop app.
 Please refer to the following screenshot below for help.*

+4. At this point, you can run `wp` as you normally would.

 ![Local by Flywheel Screenshot](assets/local-wpcli-screenshot.jpg)

 ## 🎩 License & Attribution